Introduction: Network security threats

 Network security threats take several forms, including malware, phishing attempts, ransomware, data breaches, and Distributed Denial of Service (DDoS) attacks.
 Their primary goal is to disrupt network operations, steal sensitive data, or gain unauthorized access to systems.

-Now more than ever before, threat actors are using sophisticated tools and strategies to bypass traditional defenses and infiltrate systems.
-The rise of Malware-as-a-Service (MaaS) lowers the entry bar for threat actors seeking to attack specific organizations.
-This paired with the accessibility of AI tools enhance attacker’s ability to conduct more efficient attacks at greater scale.
+Now more than ever, threat actors use sophisticated tools and strategies to bypass traditional defenses and infiltrate systems.
+The rise of Malware-as-a-Service (MaaS) lowers the entry bar for cyber criminals seeking to attack specific organizations.
+This, paired with the accessibility of AI tools, enhances the ability of these new-age attackers to conduct more efficient attacks on a larger scale.

 Types of network security threats